saurabh-uchil/Code-Challenge/README.md

 ### 🚀 Presenting your code

-You may either:
+Add your code to the `codebase` folder.

+2 Options to submit your code:
+- Fork this repository and share the repository link with us.
-- Create a branch, add your code to the `codebase` folder and submit a PR to the provided repository, **or**
+- Email a zipped copy of your code to Nina Ryu.
-- Present your codebase during the next technical interview on your local machine.